 The Association recognizes that the future of Alzheimer's research relies on students and those starting their careers in the field.
 ISTAART provides opportunities for networking, financial support opportunities to attend the Alzheimer's Association International Conference and mentorship.

-The ISTAART Advisory Council is a select group of Alzheimer's experts representing a variety of research disciplines.
+The ISTAART Advisory Council is a select group of Alzheimer's and dementia experts representing a variety of research disciplines.

 Chair, Jeffrey Kaye, M.D.